alisattatr20990/huddle-challenge/README.md

 A modern, responsive landing page built as part of a frontend development challenge.
 This project focuses on implementing a clean UI with professional layouts using Bootstrap and custom CSS.

-## 🚀 Live Demo
-You can view the live website here: [Your GitHub Pages Link Goes Here]

 ## 🛠️ Built With
 - **HTML5**: Semantic structure.